pangeo-fish/pangeo-fish/publication/paper.md

 ## Result analysis and visualization

 Every result of the step described above can be easily visualized for analysis with **pangeo-fish**.
-For instance, the time series of the archival tags can be easily visualized with:
+For instance, the time series of the archival tag's can be easily visualized with:

 ```python
 from pangeo_fish.helpers import plot_tag